Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

-## 🧩 Final Remarks
+## 🧩 Conclusions

+### General Remarks About The Project

+This project represents **a single, automated, end-to-end analytics project** with dbt-controlled transformation, python-based analytics and AI-augmented reporting.
-This project highlights dbt’s strength as a **transformation framework**, enabling modular, tested, and transparent data pipelines.
-Even as a static project, it demonstrates the complete transformation workflow — from staging and intermediate logic to analytical marts — emphasizing the “T” in ELT.

-While **freshness** and **incremental models** were not needed here, they remain essential for real-time or production pipelines. dbt Cloud’s **Catalog** and **Lineage** features provided deep visibility into data dependencies and column-level transformations.
+Firstly, the project highlights **dbt**’s strength as a **transformation framework**, enabling modular, tested, and transparent data pipelines.
+It demonstrates the complete transformation workflow — from staging and intermediate logic to analytical marts — emphasizing the “T” in ELT process.
+Note that **freshness** and **incremental models** were not needed here for this static dataset.
+However, they remain essential for real-time or production-level dbt projects.

-Custom testing exposed **over 200 mismatches** between order payments and product price totals, revealing real-world inconsistencies in the Olist dataset — likely due to installment payments with interest, taxes, or other adjustments.
+Secondly, **Python layer** extends dbt with complex data analytics such as anomaly detection, KPI calculations, as well as AI-driven narrative generation.
+The LLM layer is used responsibly — to interpret validated metrics and to generate an executive-ready narrative embedded into Power BI.
+This is useful to get updated glamps of data as well as quick interpretations any time needed. (addind a sentence on why this is useful)

+This design demonstrates how analytics engineering, reproducible data science, and constrained AI/LLM usage can be integrated to deliver trustworthy, decision-ready insights.

+### Data-driven Insights About OLIST Dataset

+Complete data analytic summaries (JSON files) as well as AI-augmented reports (txt files) are available in this directory [this folder](https://github.com/Seyyed-Reza-Mashhadi/dbt_project_OLIST/tree/master/python/outputs).

+Here, customer cohort retention and FRM segmentation results are highlighted together with basic KPIs.

 Analytical models in the mart layer added value for analytics and reporting.
 For instance, **Cohort Retention** and **RFM Segmentation** (visualized in Power BI, shown below) show strong acquisition but weak retention: **fewer than 1% of customers** repurchase after their first month.
 Only **~12.5% of customers** qualify as loyal or champion segments, while most revenue comes from potential loyalists.
 This means that OLIST is functioning as a **one-time, high-value purchase model, with revenue highly dependent on new customer acquisition** and suffering from a near-total failure to generate repeat business.

-Overall, this dbt project bridges data engineering and analytics, demonstrating how clean, tested transformations can power reliable business insights and BI-ready datasets.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f1156c89-3260-4b1b-a0e1-9812c8713c49" width="1000">
 </p>